 Therefore, most CF patients follow a specifically tailored, high-calorie diet in order to achieve normal development and maintain pulmonary health.
 Diets of CF patients should be carefully controlled and monitored to ensure that adequate nutrition is reaching the patient, and if malnutrition should occur, immediate steps must be taken to reverse it.

 In some cases, appetite stimulants can be useful for CF patients suffering from malnutrition, although it’s vital to first ensure the malnutrition is due to insufficient food intake and appetite rather than due to malabsorption.
-In such cases, treatment with THC could represent an ideal option as it stimulates the appetite while also potentially helping to manage many of the other symptoms of CF.
+In such cases, treatment with THC could represent an ideal option as it stimulates the appetite.

 Prenatal and postnatal endocannabinoid dysfunction and CF